Formula LGB Swift: Current version

 In the 2006 season, the car was renamed Formula LGB Swift and Maruti Swift's 1.3 litre 16 valve MPFI engine was refitted.
 The new engines were left in stock form as the new engines could reach over 90 bhp.

 The engine is mounted in a transverse direction with the stock gearbox as in a front wheel drive car.

 The wheelbase is between 2190-2200 mm and the weight of the car (minus the driver) is 450 kg.

 Chassis

 The chassis is a steel spaceframe monocoque with fire retardant composite GRP panels.
 The design is on the heavier side, mainly for structural and safety reasons.
 The steel tubes are of square section and the tyres are supplied by JK Tyres in a grooved slick pattern.

 The Formula Swift rides on aluminium wheels and both front and rear tyres are 185/60.

 Costs

-Along with Formula LGB Hyundai this is one of the cheapest formula cars in the world to race, with rental for Friday practise, Saturday qualifying and a double race on Sunday (15 laps each), costing only $800 (as of 2005).
+Along with Formula LGB Hyundai this is one of the cheapest formula cars in the world to race, with rental for Friday practise, Saturday qualifying and a double race on Sunday (15 laps each), costing $800 (as of 2005).
 That rate includes tyres and fuel.